typst/pdf-writer/README.md

 for writing individual fields in a strongly typed fashion and finish up the object when dropped.

+There are a few more top-level structs with internal buffers, like the builder for `Content` streams, but wherever possible buffers are borrowed from parent writers to minimize allocations.

 ## Minimal example
 The following example creates a PDF with a single, empty A4 page.